Monday Morning Message with Jason Beem for Dec. 1, 2025

 Jason discusses the turning of the calendar to December and some memories of winter racing.

 The backside at Portland Meadows on a January day was cold, wet, and often quiet by backside standards.
 You wouldn’t see the gatherings of trainers and agents up on the stand like you would in the fall or the spring.
-Everyone just kind of did their work and got to someplace warm as soon as possible.
-Once we switched to weekday racing there the quiet got even more dramatic.
-On a cold weekend day you’d still get a fair bit of spillover outside onto the apron to watch a race.
+Everyone just did their work and got to a warm place as soon as possible.
+Once we switched to weekday racing there, the quiet got even more dramatic.
+On a cold weekend day, you’d still get a fair bit of spillover outside onto the apron to watch a race.
 But on a cold Tuesday, there’d maybe be four people along with the track photographer out front.

 Of course, it also means more cancellations.
-As the years have gone by it seems more and more tracks cancel more often than they used to when it comes to weather.
+As the years have gone by, it seems more and more tracks are canceling due to weather than they used to.
 I suppose it’s good to be more cautious, but it also mounts frustration and costs for horsemen and bettors who spent time preparing for the card.
 But it’s just part of the deal with wintertime racing.

 Have a great start to your December!